Practical Perspectives on Real-World Evidence in Early Access: Bridging the Gap between Hype and Reality

 • Finding a balance between ‘like to have’ and ‘reasonable to have’ is key

-Stuart Bell, Senior Vice President Inceptua Early Access
+Stuart Bell, Executive Vice President Inceptua Early Access

 Stuart Bell, VP, Inceptua Early Access